-We started with the Tychson Hill tastings which included a 2010, 2007, 2004 and 2002.
+We started with the Tychson Hill tastings which included 2010, 2007, 2004, and 2002.
 The 2010 is their most current release and is an example of a classic cooler climate cab.
 The 2007 displays a middle-aged perfect richness (I might steal the moniker to describe me!).
 The 2004 shows heat, literally!
-There was two straight weeks of over 100 degree temperatures that year.
-And 2002 was described as the modern version of the 2012.
+There were two straight weeks of over 100-degree temperatures that year.
+And 2002 was described as the modern version of 2012.

 Most interesting to me was hearing what Paul Roberts would pair with the wines and for this particular one he suggested bird courses such as duck or quail, he said Thanksgiving turkey in his house is always accompanied by a Tychson Hill.

 All the wines retail for about $300 a bottle, but due to their limited quantities, they often auction for far more.
-It was a very rare and special pleasure to be able to taste these wine, in fact it was Colgin Cellars first public tasting in Hawaii.
-More than that, to hear four Master Sommelier discussing them was fascinating as well!
+It was a very rare and special pleasure to be able to taste these wines, in fact, it was Colgin Cellars first public tasting in Hawaii.
+More than that, to hear four Master Sommeliers discussing them was fascinating as well!

 I can't thank Hawaiian Airlines enough for their generous sponsorship of my flight to Oahu this weekend to attend the festival.
 They hosted me along with The Modern Honolulu hotel and the Oahu Visitors Bureau.

 How about you?
 Have you done wine tasting at a festival?
 Is there an elusive wine you'd like to try?
 What is your favorite thing to eat with a Cabernet?
 Do tell!